- My NYPL

 The Library has been collecting restaurant menus for over a century, amassing one of the largest culinary archives in the world.
 To open up the collection online, we've enlisted the public's help in transcribing the actual contents of the menus: dishes, prices and other information of great value to researchers that, due to handwritten lettering, idiosyncratic typography and layouts, has been difficult to extract mechanically.
 The resulting database provides a powerful tool for researching the tastes, appetites and social fabric of the past.
 Thousands have participated in what is already one of the most successful documented library crowdsourcing projects, and the growing data set is now available via NYPL's first public API.
 A collaboration with NYPL's Rare Book Division, funded generously by the National Endowment for the Humanities and the Institute for Library and Museum Services.

-Winner of 2011 Roy Rosenzweig Prize for Innovation in Digital History from the American Historical Association!
+Winner of 2011 Roy Rosenzweig Prize for Innovation in Digital History from the American Historical Association.

 Inspired by a library user's art project, the Stereogranimator is a browser-based tool for transforming over 40,000 historical stereographs into shareable, screen-friendly 3D formats.
 19th century photography collides with early internet folk art as users remix vintage stereos into animated GIFs, bringing the past tantalizingly in reach with an eerie wiggle effect.
 3D afficionados can also create red-blue anaglyphs, which, with the right glasses, recreate the incredible depth effect of these images.
-The site also features hundreds of stereographs from the Boston Public Library.
+The site also features several thousand stereographs from the Boston Public Library.

 In partnership with the Lighting Archive and legendary designer Beverly Emmons, the Theatrical Lighting Database is a proof-of-concept version of what is aimed at being an extensive digital archive of original lighting documents.
 Modern theatrical lighting is a uniquely American art form, which until now has been exceedingly difficult to study due to limited access to original lighting documents.
 This collection contains actual plots, focus charts, cue sheets and much more from four landmark productions digitized from the collections of the New York Public Library for the Performing Arts.
 For the first time, these masterworks can now be studied in theaters, classrooms, libraries and homes far from the archives that hold them.